 we provide compassionate therapy that helps you understand your internal experiences and build a life that feels more grounded

-Danielle Esses, PsyD is a California-licensed clinical psychologist (PSY 36160), who earned her doctorate in clinical psychology from the PGSP-Stanford PsyD Consortium.
+Danielle Esses, PsyD is a clinical psychologist providing therapy in Beverly Hills and across CA and NY.
+She earned her doctorate in clinical psychology from the PGSP-Stanford PsyD Consortium.
 Her style is both connected and informed, using evidence-based approaches to help patients not just talk about what’s hard, but actually feel better.

 Meet Dr. danielle Esses

 Dr. Esses is dedicated to helping people who feel deeply.
 They often describe that their emotions rise quickly, feel bigger, and take longer to settle.
-These patterns can make daily life harder, sometimes showing up as relationship conflict, anxiety that's "always in the background," avoidance, or self-harm.
+These patterns can make daily life harder, showing up as relationship issues, anxiety that's "always in the background," avoidance, or self-harm.

-She completed her APA-accredited internship at Montefiore Medical Center and postdoctoral fellowship at CBT California.
+She completed her APA-accredited internship at Montefiore Medical Center and postdoctoral fellowship at CBT California, where she received advanced training in DBT.
 She received additional training at Stanford University School of Medicine, the Palo Alto VA, and Mount Sinai School of Medicine.

 She's also passionate about working with individuals in high-stress careers and offers low-fee services to first responders.